Social security contributions

 Other non-income taxes

-Purchases and transfers of real estate located in Belgium, including buildings (except new buildings, which are subject to VAT as described above), are subject to registration duty at the rate of 12.5% of the higher of transfer price or fair market value in the Walloon and Brussels regions.
+Purchases and transfers of real estate located in Belgium, including buildings (except new buildings, which are subject to VAT as described above), are subject to registration duty at the rate of 12.5% of the higher of transfer price or fair market value in the Walloon and Brussels Regions.
 In the Flemish Region, the applicable rate is 10%.
-In Wallonia, the rate is 15% as from the third real estate.
 Since income year 2017, the Brussels Region has introduced an exemption of registration duties for the first EUR 175,000 provided several strict conditions are met.

 In case the purchase or transfer of land is subject to VAT, no registration duties will be charged on this purchase or transfer.